Fasting: Day 2

 One thing that made me feel sad today was that my dad specially prepared a vegetarian breakfast and dinner for me today, but I couldn’t eat them.
 He woke up early to cook fried rice, complete with mushrooms as he knew I like mushrooms.
 He also bought vegetarian spring rolls and dumplings and prepared them for me.
-(By the way, I had told my parents several times in the past that I was going raw vegan eating only fruits, vegetables and nuts, but I don’t think they realized I meant that literally.
-That and the fact that I occasionally ate cooked food probably made them dismiss my raw vegan comments).

 For simplicity’s sake, I didn’t tell my dad that I was doing a water fast as he was not going to understand, at least not without going through the volumes of materials I had read on the subject.
-So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that there was all the vegetarian food, so I could eat them.
+So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that these were all vegetarian, so I could eat them.
 I just told him that I had already eaten (I didn’t).
 Later, he prepared dinner, again a vegetarian meal, for the family (I’m the only vegetarian).
 This time there were the leftovers from the breakfast on the dining table and a big spread for dinner.
 He reminded me to eat before he turned in for the day.
 I hope he’s not disappointed with the leftovers when he wakes up in a few hours.

 Anyway, I felt sad when I knew he had prepared breakfast (later dinner), plus with the vegetarian food to boot.
 Food has constantly been a symbol of love in my family since young.
 This is also the reason why I emotional ate for a large chunk of my life.
 Eating what my parents buy/cook/prepare is my way of accepting their love for me; not eating them would be a rejection of their love.
 Of course this is not true, and just a belief – a fallacious one at that.
 When you eat for any reason other than true hunger, be it for love, comfort, solace, happiness, etc, this behavior will continue to perpetuate all your life.
 Because food is not love/comfort/solace/happiness, period.
 It’s merely a proxy.
 Since food inherently isn’t any of that, no amount of eating will fill up the original void of those elements.
 You’ll keep eating, eating and eating, and the same situation will present itself over and over again, with no end in sight.
 It’s a bottomless pit.